Senior Recruitment Consultant - MedTech

 • Proactive mindset with a passion for continual personal and professional development.

 You will join an experienced team with a successful track record of placements across the globe.
-We are committed to delivering talent acquisition solutions with integrity.
-We also commit to investing in you; each new team member receives comprehensive training and support to guide your development.
+We are committed to delivering talent acquisition solutions with a focus on operating with integrity.
+We are also committed to our investment in you, each new member of our team will receive comprehensive training and support and we shall continue to guide your development.

 #J-18808-Ljbffr